 Solution Endpoint Considerations Apex SOAP callouts The endpoint must be able to process a web service call via HTTP.
 Salesforce must be able to access the endpoint over the public Internet.
 This solution requires that the remote system is compatible with the standards supported by Salesforce.
 At the time of writing, the web service standards supported by Salesforce for Apex SOAP callouts are: • WSDL 1.1 • SOAP 1.1 WSI-Basic Profile 1.1 • HTTP Apex HTTP callouts The endpoint must be able to receive HTTP calls and be accessible over the public internet by Salesforce.
 Apex HTTP callouts can be used to call RESTful services using the standard GET, POST, PUT, and DELETE methods.
 Outbound message • The endpoint must be able to implement a listener that can receive SOAP messages in predefined format sent from Salesforce. • The remote listener must participate in a contract-first implementation, where the contract is supplied by Salesforce. • Each outbound message has its own predefined WSDL.
 Platform Events • Triggers, processes and flows can subscribe to events.
-You can receive event notifications regardless of how they were published.
-Apex, APIs, flows, or other processes that can receive event notifications all provide an auto subscription mechanism. • Use CometD to subscribe to platform events from an external client.
+You can receive event notifications regardless of how they were published. • Use CometD to subscribe to platform events from an external client.
 Implement your own CometD client or use EMP Connector, an open-source, community-supported tool that implements all the details of connecting to CometD and listening on a channel.
 Salesforce sends platform events to CometD clients sequentially in the order they're received.
 The order of event notifications is based on the replay ID of events.